mvmalyi/wind-farm-maintenance-logs-labelling-with-llms/README.md

 An open-source, reproducible framework for benchmarking Large Language Models (LLMs) for the classification of unstructured wind turbine maintenance logs.
 This project evaluates proprietary and open-source models on performance, cost, and calibration to support data-driven O&M in the wind energy sector.

 This repository contains the full source code and supplementary materials for the paper:
-> Malyi, M., Shek, J. and McDonald, A., 2025. *A Comparative Benchmark of Large Language Models for Data Labelling Applied to Wind Turbine Maintenance Logs*
+> Malyi, M., Shek, J., McDonald, A., Biscaya A., 2025. *A Comparative Benchmark of Large Language Models for Data Labelling Applied to Wind Turbine Maintenance Logs*

 ---